altis5526/food_platform/README.md

 --> `Developer Settings` --> `Personal access tokens`

---> `Generate new tokens` (Select scopes that sounds reasonable, I never remember what I've selected)
+--> `Generate new tokens` (Select scopes that sound reasonable.
+I never remember what I've selected)

 --> Done and copy the token when you execute **git push** on your terminal.
 (Remember to jot down your token as it won't show again once you leave the webpage.)